yusuke0913/Documentation/source/index.html.md

 `v` the signature of the current scheme.

-The only valid signature scheme is currently `v1`, which is the HMAC algorithm as described by RFC 2104 using SHA256 as disgestmod.
+The only valid signature scheme is currently `v1`, which is the HMAC algorithm as described in [RFC 2104](https://datatracker.ietf.org/doc/html/rfc2104.html) using SHA256 as disgestmod.

-To verify signatures using the `v1` scheme, extract the timestamp from the `Gigapay-Signature` header, and the JSON-encoded notification from the request body.
-Join these strings with a period, `.`, as a separator.
-Compute a HMAC with the SHA256 hash function using the Webhook’s `secret_key` as the key.
+To verify signatures using the v1 scheme, extract the timestamp from theGigapay-Signature header, and the JSON-encoded notification from the request body.
+Join these strings with a period, ., as a separator.
+Compute an HMAC with the SHA256 hash function using the Webhook’s secret_key as the key.
 Lastly ensure that the signature in the header and the calculated signature matches.